simeononsecurity/simeononsecurity.ch/content/articles/top-10-essential-tools-for-building-your-own-pc/index.en.md

 * **Considering Windows vs macOS vs Linux**: Each operating system has its own strengths and weaknesses.
 Consider factors such as compatibility, user interface, software availability, and customization options.
 * **Determining the Right OS for Your Needs**: Assess your specific requirements and preferences.
 Are you a gamer, a content creator, or a professional in a specific field?
 Choose an OS that caters to your needs and enhances your productivity.

-Remember, the operating system is the foundation of your PC, so choose wisely to ensure a seamless and enjoyable computing experience.
+Remember, the operating system is the foundation of your PC, so choose wisely to ensure a smooth and enjoyable computing experience.

 Choosing the Best Peripherals
 -----------------------------